- | Land Protection Options

 Our work prevents the loss and degradation of significant habitat.
 And we know that when we conserve natural areas and ecosystems we are helping individuals, communities and wildlife now and in the future.

 The lands identified through the Kawarthas Naturally Connected (KNC) Collaborative, a science-based process, are currently in good shape largely because those who own them have been good stewards/caretakers.

 For reasons of taxes both income and property taxes and changing economic consequences and generational shift in living, those lands are going to get turned over in the near future and the next generation owners or people/entities able to purchase those lands will only have one goal in mind.

 Kawartha Land Trust now protects significant sites throughout our region that are unique and representative of the area, connected to areas protected by our partners and accessed through trails and stewardship agreements with private landowners and partners.

 We have developed strong partnerships across the region that helps deliver on our mission.
 This includes academic institutes, business, volunteer groups and all levels of government.

 Our organizational structure enables a greater impact and an efficiency of resources.
 Over the past three years, we have grown and sustained a more than 15:1 ratio of volunteers to staff involved with delivering in our mission and goals!

-There are at least sixty dedicated and experienced people on our operational committees, Board, Board Committees and staff.
+There are at least 60 dedicated and experienced people on our operational committees, board, board committees and staff.
 This does not include partners and collaborative like Kawarthas Naturally Connected, graduate students through the CREATE Enviro partnership with Trent University or Fleming College projects like the two we have in play currently.

 We recognize that individuals and families are making big decisions about the future of the places and spaces they love.
 In many cases, these lands have been passed through generations or were purchased specifically for their conservation values and features.
 Making the right decision for the future of your land can take years and is why we’ve developed a number of policies and procedures to help guide you through this process.